Documentation forSolarWinds Service Desk

 On the left side of your screen is the navigation panel.

 1. Home.
 By default, the home page displays content decided by your administrator.
-You administrator may opt to allow you to change this setting yourself.
+Your administrator may opt to allow you to change this setting yourself.
 If your administrator has allowed you to change the setting, see User home page for instructions.

 2. Dashboard.
 Displays information important to your daily work.
 You can customize the content on this page.
+See Dashboard.

 3. Service Desk.
 Access incidents, problems, changes, the change catalog, releases, solutions, the service catalog, and the CMDB.